 Pro Tip: Before doing your cardio, drink an espresso.
 The caffeine gets you fired up to workout and you burn more calories while doing so.
 You can thank me later.

 This will be the tough part for a lot of you fatties.
 Binge eating.
 You think “hey I’ve been doing well, I’ve been eating good all week so I deserve a reward for this.”
 No you don’t!
 Every time you binge and break your rules you get farther away from your goal.

 If you need some motivation, go for a walk and look at overweight people, it will hopefully snap you back in line.
 Like I said, you can still eat whatever you want as long as it’s within your caloric limit.
 Don’t fall into the endless pit of binge eating.
 It adds up quickly and all of the previous work will be for nothing.
 Eat that candy but plan for it.
 Wink.

 5. Focus on Reducing Sugar

 Those are my five ways to stay fit while eating whatever you want.
 It took me a long time to figure them out but I’m so happy I did.
 I hope that you can use this knowledge to reach your fitness goals!
+As mentioned before, if you’re looking for a more in-depth guide to physical and mental health, along with passive income strategies, read my book.
 Until next time, happy eating!